 Torrance Wills Lawyer

 Creating a will is the most basic form of estate planning.
 In fact, it is the only form of estate planning many people do.
 In some cases, a last will and testament can be an adequate means of distributing an estate, though for many Los Angeles area families, their heirs would be better served with the use of more than just a will.
 The Torrance wills lawyer at Samuel Ford Law can help you plan your estate and determine what legal instruments would best help you provide for your heirs after you go.
-Contact our South Bay estate planning office today for a free consultation.
+Contact our South Bay estate planning office today for a consultation.

 What goes in a last will and testament?